joneavila/DRAL/README.md

 Download the DRAL corpus releases from the [releases page](https://cs.utep.edu/nigel/dral/).

+Note: Releases are incremental.
+To get the latest release, download each release in sequence, merging the files of each release into the previous.

 ## Collect similar data following the DRAL protocol

 The DRAL protocol is described in our [technical report](https://cs.utep.edu/nigel/papers/dral-techreport.pdf).
 For post-processing, see the `DRAL-corpus` subdirectory.